-The Pixel and Pixel XL have only been out for a few months as of this writing, but reviews have been very positive overall (we gave it an 8/10 rating).
+The Pixel and Pixel XL have only been out for a few months as of this writing, but reviews have been very positive overall.
 While the heavy price tag is hard to overcome, the Pixel is a shining example of what a fantastic OS Android can be.

 Cardboard and Daydream (Virtual Reality)

 Google Cardboard is a virtual reality (VR) platform for smartphones that can be experienced using a foldable cardboard headset that you place your phone into.
 Google published the designs for the headsets, allowing other companies to customize and manufacture their own versions, for a price typically below $30.

 Alongside the headset, Google also developed a software development kit (SDK) for creating VR games and apps compatible with Cardboard.
 Initially Cardboard only supported Android, but it has since expanded to include iOS.
 The low cost coupled with wide-ranging accessibility means that Cardboard, which was originally a “20 percent project”, is now a huge hit.

 Building on Cardboard’s success, Google launched the Daydream VR platform at I/O 2016.
 Daydream is built directly into Android 7.1 allowing for a more immersive and seamless experience.
 Instead of having to open a VR app from your phone as with Cardboard, the new Daydream view is a virtual reality world which houses all the new VR experiences built for Daydream.